cbcrg/tcoffee/docs/tcoffee_faq.rst

 Q: I would like to output more than one alignment format at the same time.
 --------------------------------------------------------------------------

 A: The flag -output accepts more than one parameter.
-For instance,
+For instance:

 ::